Gynaephora groenlandica: Taxonomy

-Before that, however, specimens were recovered in 1870 in northern Greenland by Gottlieb August Wilhelm Herrich-Schäffer on board the Germania on the Second German North Polar Expedition led by captain Karl Koldewey, and subsequently scientifically studied and described by Alexander von Homeyer in 1874 under the name Dasychira groenlandica, which Maximilian Ferdinand Wocke, who had also examined the specimens, had chosen for them earlier, and detailed in a letter to Homeyer.
-Herrich was able to collect a number of specimens and described the caterpillars as being like those of the Arctia moths, but the adults being extremely similar to Dasychira fascelina (now Dicallomera fascelina) but having such crippled wings as to be nearly incapable of flight.
-Both Wocke and Homeyer noted it was certainly a new species, but that it was closely related to the species Dasychira rossii (now Gynaephora rossii) known at that time from the geographic vicinity in Labrador.
+Before that, however, specimens were recovered in 1870 from northern Greenland by Gottlieb August Wilhelm Herrich-Schäffer, on board the Germania on the Second German North Polar Expedition (led by captain Karl Koldewey).
+These were subsequently scientifically studied and described by Alexander von Homeyer in 1874 as Dasychira groenlandica, a name which Maximilian Ferdinand Wocke (who had also examined the specimens) had given them prior, detailing this in a letter to Homeyer.
+Herrich was able to collect a number of specimens, and described the caterpillars as being like those of the Arctia moths, with the adults being extremely similar to D. fascelina (now Dicallomera fascelina), but having such crippled wings as to be nearly incapable of flight.
+Both Wocke and Homeyer noted that, while it was certainly a new species, it was closely related to the species D. rossii (now G. rossii, known at that time from the geographic vicinity in Labrador).

-G. groenlandica was first believed to be endemic to the High Arctic, until a 2013 article reported the discovery of two populations of G. groenlandica neighbouring each other in alpine environments in southwest Yukon, 900 km south of their previously known distribution.
-The distinct habitat, disjunct distribution, DNA haplotype and wing pattern of these two populations, were found distinctive enough to classify them as a new subspecies: G. groenlandica beringiana.
-In 1980s moth specimens were collected on Wrangel Island, Russia.
-These were initially described in 1989 as a new species in the Dicallomera genus as D. kusnezovi, but further examination showed these moths were G. groenlandica, and in 2015 this taxon was subsumed as a new subspecies: G. groenlandica kusnezovi.
+G. groenlandica was first believed to be endemic to the High Arctic, until a 2013 article reported the discovery of two populations neighbouring each other in alpine environments within southwest Yukon, 900 km south of their previously known distribution.
+The distinct habitats, disjunct distribution, DNA haplotype and wing patterns of these two populations were found to be distinctive enough to classify as a new subspecies, G. groenlandica beringiana.
+In the 1980s, moth specimens were collected on Wrangel Island, Russia; these were initially described in 1989 as a new species in the Dicallomera genus, D. kusnezovi.
+Further study showed the moths to be G. groenlandica, and, in 2015, the taxon was subsumed as a new subspecies, G. groenlandica kusnezovi.